-This roundtable, in partnership with the Centre for International Studies and Diplomacy (CISD) at SOAS University of London and the UK Foreign and Commonwealth Office (FCO), will explore the role of diplomacy to mobilise support for girls’ education.
+This roundtable, in partnership with the Centre for International Studies and Diplomacy (CISD) at SOAS University of London and the UK Foreign and Commonwealth Office (FCO), explored the role of diplomacy to mobilise support for girls’ education.

 Girls continue to face barriers in accessing education at all levels throughout the world.
 According to UNESCO, 130 million girls between the age of 6 and 17 are out of school and 15 million primary school aged girls will never have access to education.
 Yet girls’ education is a human right which not only benefits girls themselves, but positively impacts wider community wellbeing and economic prosperity at local, regional and national levels.